CalcProgrammer1/KeyboardVisualizer/README.md

 # KeyboardVisualizerVCUI
 Razer Chroma and Corsair RGB Keyboard Spectrograph Visualizer for Windows with Visual C++ UI

+Binary builds can be downloaded from the Release submodule.

 # Available Visual Effects

     * Spectrograph - Shows vertical bars for each frequency in the audio